 The original design was preserved but the Héraðsskólinn has all the modern amenities you need.

-You can choose from shared accommodation in rooms of up to 14, or private accommodation, which is perfect for families.
+You can choose from shared accommodation in rooms of up to 14 to private accommodation, which is perfect for families.
 Your linen, towels, Wi-Fi, and parking are included, making it an easy place to stay during an out-of-city trip to see the Northern Lights.

 It does not get any more cool hostel than ‘The Freezer’ in the west of Iceland.
 This award-winning social hostel would top any ‘most funky place to stay’ competition if it were up to me.

 They always have something going on – from musicals, to stand up comedy, to movie nights with indie masterpieces on their huge cinema widescreen.
-Here is a peek into what they had in store for their guests during the summer of 2017:
+Here is a peek into what they had in store for their guests during the summer of 2017 when I last visited:

 - A musical based on Jules Verne’s classic ‘Journey to the Center of the Earth’, which apparently attracted audience from all over the province